Christian Konan

-Christian Anderson Konan (born 12 July 1999) is an Italian professional footballer who plays as a forward for Swiss club Rapperswil-Jona.
+Christian Anderson Konan (born 12 July 1999) is an Italian professional footballer who plays as a forward for French Championnat National 2 club Stade Briochin.

 Career

 After playing for the youth team of Inter Milan, one of Italy's most successful teams, Konan signed for Girondins de Bordeaux in the French Ligue 1, failing to make an appearance there before joining French second division side Clermont Foot, where he again failed to make an appearance.

-In 2019, he signed for Panathinaikos, one of Greece's most successful clubs, after helping their reserves finish 2nd at a tournmanent in the Netherlands while on trial.
+In 2019, he signed for Panathinaikos, one of Greece's most successful clubs, after helping their reserves finish second at a tournament in the Netherlands while on trial.

 For the second half of 2019–20 season, Konan was sent on loan to Levadiakos in the Greek second division.